IPRS, Inc.

 The typical person who has just been diagnosed with cancer is faced with many treatment options ranging from doing nothing (watchful waiting or surveillance) to having radical surgery with many choices in between these two extremes.
 Often the choices that are made are dependent upon which specialist they are directed to whether it be an oncological surgeon or physician, a radiology specialists or an advocate of chemotherapy.
 The benefits of each may be skewed depending upon one's personal preferences and experience and the risks of each may be minimized.
 If the patient talks to friends and neighbors, other health care providers and searches the Internet, they can become even more confused about which options are best for them.
 There is a need for a tool that provides a framework for decision making and risk assessment that is not biased by a particular specialty's point of view.

-The decision flow charts that would be appropriate for a person recently diagnosed with prostate cancer are available here.
+The decision flow charts that would be appropriate for a person recently diagnosed with prostate cancer are available here: Decision Options.

 IPRS Initiative in Developing a Primer on Prostate Cancer Research